gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

    .. code-block:: bash

       $ cd gvsoc/pulp/pulp/chips
-      $ mkdir hwpe_target
+      $ mkdir pulp_open_hwpe
       $ cp pulp_open/* . -r

-Even though we created new hwpe_target folder, the hwpe_target.py still points to the pulp_open folder.
+Even though we created new pulp_open_hwpe folder, the pulp-open-hwpe.py still points to the pulp_open folder.
-The next part is to change the dependencies to point to the new hwpe_target files by replacing the correcting path for the model imports.
+The next part is to change the dependencies to point to the new pulp_open_hwpe files by replacing the correcting path for the model imports.

 .. admonition:: Task-1.2.3 Fix the dependencies for pulp-open-hwpe
    :class: task

    .. code-block:: python

-      from pulp.chips.hwpe_target.pulp_open_board import Pulp_open_board
+      from pulp.chips.pulp_open_hwpe.pulp_open_board import Pulp_open_board
       import gvsoc.runner as gvsoc

    Similiarly, the references in the following files needs to be modified.
 Look for the inline hints.

    .. code-block:: text

-       /gvsoc/pulp/pulp/chips/hwpe_target
+       /gvsoc/pulp/pulp/chips/pulp_open_hwpe
        ├── pulp_open_board.py
        ├── pulp_open.py
        └── cluster.py